 Good navigation, like good design, is invisible.

-We can classify navigation patterns in many ways, but for this post we followed this convention:
+We can classify navigation patterns in many ways, but for this ionic post we followed this convention:

 Primary Navigation Patterns

 Persistent navigation encapsules menu structures like Tab Menu or the List Menu.
-When you open an app with this type of navigation, you'll notice right away what are the options for the primary navigation.
+When you open an app with this type of navigation, you will notice right away what are the options for the primary navigation.
 Let's see some examples of Navigation Patterns in Ionic.
 The following screenshots were taken from Ionic 5 Full Starter App.

 One of the reasons it enjoyed popularity was that it worked equally well across platforms.